How Much Light Does Your Home Provide?

 Understanding a plant's native habitat gives clues to its care, and houseplants are no exception.
 Many common houseplants are native to the tropics, where the climate most closely approximates our homes' interiors — relatively stable temperatures, never freezing, with a range of light levels.
 In particular, many favorite houseplant species are adapted to the jungle understory beneath tall trees, where they bask in warmth, high humidity, and whatever sunlight filters through the tall trees' foliage.
 Other plants hail from sunnier, less humid climates.
 The closer you can come to replicating a houseplant's native habitat, the better your chance for success.

 How much light does your plant need?
-The tag (or some quick research) should tell you if it requires direct sun; bright, indirect light; medium light, or low light.
+The tag (or some quick research) should tell you if it requires direct sun; indirect light; medium light, or low light.
 View plant lists.

 I held this monstera leaf about 8" from a sheet of paper at various window locations on a sunny day.